 $$\frac{1}{(x + 1)(x - 4)} = \frac{A}{x + 1} + \frac{B}{x - 4}$$

-Now we can multiply both sides of the equation by (x + 1)(x - 4) and cancel where we can:
+Now we can multiply both sides of the equation by $(x + 1)(x - 4)$ and cancel where we can:

-Cancelling single binomials after distributing the (x+1)(x-4) on the right gives us a "basic equation."
-Notice that x can be anything, and that we're trying to find A and B. We do that by convenient choice of x's, like this:
+Cancelling single binomials after distributing the $(x+1)(x-4)$ on the right gives us a "basic equation."
+Notice that x can be anything, and that we're trying to find $A$ and $B$.
+We do that by convenient choice of $x$'s, like this:

-$$ \begin{align} let \; x &= 4, \; then \; 5B = 1, \; \rightarrow \; \bf B = \frac{1}{5} \\ let \; x &= -1, \; then \; -5A = 1, \; \rightarrow \; \bf A = \frac{-1}{5} \end{align}$$
+$$ \begin{align} \text{let } \; x &= 4, \text{ then } \; 5B = 1\rightarrow B = \frac{1}{5} \\[5pt] \text{let } \; x &= -1, \text{ then } -5A = 1\rightarrow A = \frac{-1}{5} \end{align}$$

-Now that we have A and B, we can rewrite our integrand in two separate but simpler rational functions.
+Now that we have $A$ and $B$, we can rewrite our integrand in two separate but simpler rational functions.

 $$\frac{1}{x^2 - 3x - 4} = \frac{1}{5(x - 4)} - \frac{1}{5(x + 1)}$$